vega-studio/deltav/docs/shader-modules.md

 Usage:

-* This mehod returns matrix 4x4 which represents the translation t
+* This method returns matrix 4x4 which represents the translation t

 ## Module-id: rotation